dcadea/messenger_service/README.md

-make dev            # Run the service with hot-reload locally make image          # Build the Docker image make compose        # Run the service with Docker Compose (dev mode)
+make dev            # Run the service with hot-reload locally make image          # Build the Docker image make compose        # Run the service with Docker Compose (dev mode) make prod           # Run the service with Docker Compose (prod mode)
 ```

 ### Configuration